amit0rana/betterOptionsTrading/betterKite.md

   * On Positions page, dropdown will show all the strategies.
 * you can now filter 'positions' screen and 'holdings' screen based on your selection.
 Watchlist will also be filtered.
 * When you click on watchlist row, if same stock is present in your holdings list, it will be highlighted and brought to focus.
+* You can enabled/disable the filter dropdown by clicking on 'Position()' or 'Holdings()' heading.

 # Installation